-Departing from the picturesque town of New Quay, our Wales dolphin watching boat trips offer the chance to spot marine life of all kinds, like seals, seabirds, dolphins, and more.
+Departing from the picturesque town of New Quay, in Wales, our dolphin watching boat trips offer the chance to spot marine life of all kinds, like seals, seabirds, dolphins, and more.
+New to 2021: Binoculars…

 The harbour porpoise is the smallest species of cetacean found in European waters, measuring around 1.2 – 1.5 metres in length and weighing 50 – 60 kg.
 It is often confused with dolphins, particularly the bottlenose dolphin.